-Yes, we do tailor our advisory services.
-By their nature, financial planning services must be based on each client's individual needs to have any useful validity.
+Prior to making investment recommendations, your IAR will review your application with suitability and investment objective information provided by you.
 As a fiduciary, an investment advisor is to make only those recommendations that are in the client's own best interests, which means that they, too, must be based on an individual's stated and/ or established individual needs, goals, risk tolerance and investment time horizon.
 The firm seeks to establish this personal dimension through a careful, fact-finding interview and discussions with each client.
+Once a recommendation for a model investment portfolio has been made and accepted by you, the investments held will be substantially the same for clients invested such portfolio.
+Your IAR will conduct a review of your account at least semi-annually to confirm that the portfolio selected remains an appropriate investment for you.

-Midwestern Securities may exercise discretion over the securities chosen, the amounts, or the action taken.
-This is only allowable within the Midwestern Securities Lighthouse PortfoliosTM line up.
-The Midwestern Securities' representative will contact the client with recommendations which the client must approve before any transaction occurs if the account is non-discretionary authority.
+For clients selecting the Midwestern Securities Lighthouse PortfoliosTM line up, Midwestern Securities may exercise discretion over the securities chosen, the amounts, or the action taken.
+For clients not selecting the Midwestern Securities Lighthouse PortfoliosTM line up, the Midwestern Securities' representative will contact the client with recommendations which the client must approve before any transaction occurs if the account is non-discretionary authority.
 If a third-party asset manager is hired then the manager can rebalance and trade on discretion based on the objectives listed in the investment proposal that the client(s) signs, thus providing consent.